 Unremembered Acts

 a short story by Frank Diamond A short story of mine called "Unremembered Acts" was published today (May 4, 2022) in a little literary magazine called Nzuri Journal of Coastline College.
-Here's a link to the story.
-And here's a link to the journal's website.
-And here it is below in WordPress, as well.
-“You … Continue reading Unremembered Acts
+Here it is below in WordPress.
+“You have a name,” Lenore Lyons says.
+“Gabe Sullivan.”
+“You are here.”
+“I am.”
+Silver Waters of Yardley, … Continue reading Unremembered Acts

 Marty